IgorMinar/multi-worker-idea/README.md

    - there is nothing special about this worker, except for middleware declaration
    - this worker can have bindings, triggers, static assets, and can be smartly placed
-   - the middleware declaration is designed after the precedences set by [outbound](https://developers.cloudflare.com/cloudflare-for-platforms/workers-for-platforms/configuration/outbound-workers/) and [tail](https://developers.cloudflare.com/workers/observability/logs/tail-workers/) workers
+   - the middleware declaration is designed by following the existing precedences set by [outbound](https://developers.cloudflare.com/cloudflare-for-platforms/workers-for-platforms/configuration/outbound-workers/) and [tail](https://developers.cloudflare.com/workers/observability/logs/tail-workers/) workers
    - when this origin worker is deployed, the internal superpipeline is constructed in a way where:
      - the middleware worker receives the request targetting this worker
      - the origin worker receives the request only if the middleware worker dispatches the request via a same-origin-`fetch` (or the `origin` binding)